 STEP 1: Visit the YouTube Live page and select a "Live Now" video.
-Live Now videos display a symbol on the YouTube Live page and a red dot/"Live" video label streaming video itself.
+Live Now videos display a ^(•) LIVE symbol on the YouTube Live page and a red dot/"Live" video label II II II O O O the streaming video itself.
 (If YouTube Live isn't offering any Live Now videos when you check the page, return at another time.)

-STEP 2: Check your system's ability to handle highresolution video: While playing the video, hover over it with your mouse and click on the Settings gear in the lower right corner.
-The resulting pop-up (see image at right) displays the quality at which your system will allow the video to play.
+STEP 2: Check your system's ability to handle highresolution video: While playing the video, hover over it with your mouse and click on the Settings gear 🔯 in the lower right corner.
+The resulting popup (see image at right) displays the quality at which your system will allow the video to play.